anlianguzova/BI_project_reticulata/README.md

 DIAMOND (v.
 2.0.15) performed to search ORFs translation products analysing Uniref90 database.
 The script is available [here](/Scripts/Host's%20ganglia%20transcriptome%20/Transdecoder/run_Pdum_LongORFs_vs_UniRef90.sh).
 Final definition of ORFs was obtained through comparison of all this results using TransDecoder.
 The [script](/Scripts/Host's%20ganglia%20transcriptome%20/Transdecoder/run_Pdum_TransDecoder_Predict.sh) for prediction is provided.

-### Reference set of protein coding sequences
+### Reference set of protein-coding sequences

-We selected transcripts encoding proteins consisting of more than 100 amino acids and with the expression level more than 2 transcripts per million (TPM) using the [provided jyputer notebook](Scripts/Host's%20ganglia%20transcriptome%20/Final_fasta_sorting/Sort_assembly_expression_files.ipynb).
+We selected transcripts encoding proteins consisting of more than 100 amino acids and with the expression level more than 2 transcripts per million (TPM) at least in one sample analysed using the [provided jyputer notebook](Scripts/Host's%20ganglia%20transcriptome%20/Final_fasta_sorting/Sort_assembly_expression_files.ipynb).

 ### Functional annotation